EWright212/CV/README.md

 #### Clean Coder

 Makers (January to April 2019) During my time at Makers I learned about the importance of having an efficient and a readable codebase.
-Throughout the course I utilised programming principles such as SOLID and DRY, practiced using XP Values in group situations to ensure everyone was on the same wavelength, and used TDD/BDD to lower the risk of introducing bugs and to improve my understanding and intentions behind how project was to work.
+Throughout the course I utilised programming principles such as SOLID and DRY, practiced using XP Values in group situations to ensure everyone was on the same wavelength, and used test driven development(TDD)/behaviour driven development(BDD) to lower the risk of introducing bugs and to improve my understanding and intentions behind how project was to work.

+I have also read the Nature of Software Development by Ron Jeffries which I believe to be the best introduction to the use of Agile in the workplace and made me buy into the approach as I am well aware dealines can never be met with a perfect project, so it is usually a good idea to ship a good project quickly to get feedback. -- NOT SURE CUTE THIS

 I truly believe in this approach to software development and hope to work with others that respect it as much as I do.